- Quinn, who prefer to be addressed in plural, came out as a transgender over a year ago.

-- They are playing for OL Reign in the NWSL and won gold in Tokyo with the Canadian women’s national team.
+- They are playing for OL Reign in the NWSL and for the Canadian women’s national team.

 - They noticed the difficulties trans players experience trying to play the game

 Quinn came out as a transgender over a year ago.
 Until then, they were known as a woman.
 “Before coming out as trans, I always had this fear that no one would support me,” Quinn told FIFPRO.